David R. Bowling

 19 September 2016

-We used continuous observations of stable carbon isotopes that are exchanged between the land and atmosphere to better understand how a forest in the Rocky Mountains of Colorado responded to stressful growing conditions.
+Researchers used continuous observations of stable carbon isotopes that are exchanged between the land and atmosphere to better understand how a forest in the Colorado Rocky Mountains responded to stressful growing conditions.

-Stable carbon isotopes provide a useful and independent constraint upon stomatal conductance –an important ecosystem parameter that controls the carbon and energy balance at the land surface.
-Isotopes can also help guide improvements in how nitrogen limitation is represented within the land model component of a climate model.
+Stable carbon isotopes provide a useful and independent constraint upon stomatal conductance, an important ecosystem parameter that controls carbon and energy balance at the land surface.
+Isotopes also can help guide improvements in how nitrogen limitation is represented within the land model component of a climate model.

-We use stable carbon isotopes of CO2 to improve the performance of a land surface model, a component within earth system climate models.
-We found that isotope observations can provide important information related to the exchange of carbon and water from vegetation driven by environmental stress from low atmospheric moisture and rate of carbon assimilation (photosynthetic rate).
-This information provided by isotope observations can go beyond what has traditionally been provided by land surface exchange of carbon, heat and water measured from towers.
-Unexpectedly, we also found that isotope observations provided guidance upon how nitrogen limitation should be represented within models.
-It follows that isotopes have a unique potential to improve model performance and provide insight into land surface model development.
+Researchers used stable carbon isotopes of carbon dioxide (CO2) to improve the performance of a land surface model, a component within Earth system climate models.
+They found that isotope observations can provide important information related to the exchange of carbon and water from vegetation driven by environmental stress from low atmospheric moisture and rate of carbon assimilation (photosynthetic rate).
+This information provided by isotope observations can go beyond what has traditionally been provided by land surface exchange of carbon, heat, and water measured from towers.
+Unexpectedly, the study also found that isotope observations provided guidance on how nitrogen limitation should be represented within models.
+Therefore, the study concludes that isotopes have a unique potential to improve model performance and provide insight into land surface model development.

 Daniel Stover and Jared DeForest